The Canadian jewellery industry

 Strengthening the Canadian jewellery and watch industry

 JVC has served the Canadian jewellery and watch industry since 1987.
 During that time we have strived to fulfill our mandate to advance ethical practices, establish a level playing field for the Canadian jewellery and watch industry and provide crime prevention education for the trade.
-Our partnership with the RCMP as well as liaising with other law enforcement agencies across Canada has become critical to our success.
+Our partnership with law enforcement agencies across Canada has become critical to our success.
 JVC's mission is to keep the industry vibrant, strong and a safe place to do business while ensuring consumer confidence.